コンテンツにスキップ

 It's the season when I miss the waterside.

-The first three tanks that catch your eye display creatures from the upper, middle and lower reaches of the river, creating a realistic reproduction of the current ecosystem of the Tama River.
+The first three tanks that catch your eye display creatures from the upper, middle, and lower reaches of the river, creating a realistic reproduction of the current ecosystem of the Tama River.

-The next zone, "Oceania/Asia Zone," displays not only freshwater fish such as the Mekong giant catfish, one of the world's largest, but also three-horned leaf frogs and sugar gliders.
+The next zone, the Oceania/Asia Zone, displays not only freshwater fish such as the Mekong giant catfish, one of the world's largest, but also three-horned leaf frogs and sugar gliders.

 Africa is said to be the oldest landmass in the world, and the creatures there are quite unique.
-You can experience the wonder of life, such as fish that swim upside down and fish that can survive without water.
+You can experience the wonders of life, such as fish that swim upside down and fish that can survive without water.

 By the way, instead of explanatory panels, the exhibits are equipped with QR codes that, when scanned with a smartphone or tablet, display the names and characteristics of the creatures on display.

-There is also a kids room next door.
+There is also a "kids room" next door.

 Next, we went to the Panorama Screen Zone, which features a dynamic 200-degree wide-angle screen, where we could see river dolphins and manatees that live in the Amazon River swimming comfortably.

-The "Agua Lab" is a unique project by Kawasui that gives you a glimpse into the backstage of the aquarium.
-It is intriguing to see the equipment such as rearing equipment, spare tanks, rain mist water servers for the Amazon zone, Amazon rain mist units, and filtration circulation pumps.
+The Agua Lab, which gives a glimpse behind the scenes at the aquarium, is a project unique to Kawasui.
+It's fascinating to see the displays of equipment such as breeding supplies, spare tanks, a rain mist water server for the Amazon zone, an Amazon rain mist unit, and a filtration circulation pump.
 Backstage tours are also planned for the future, so look forward to them.

-The "Amazon Zone" is an open space that makes use of the atrium between the 9th and 10th floors.
-A watering hole for the creatures has been created among the trees, and you can see capybaras bathing in the tank.
-The jungle creatures are currently preparing to get used to their new environment, but once the exhibit opens, you may be able to see birds flying through the jungle.
+The Amazon Zone is an open space that makes use of the atrium between the 9th and 10th floors.
+A watering hole for the animals has been set up among the trees, and you can see capybaras bathing in the tank.
+The jungle creatures are currently preparing to get used to their new environment, but once the exhibit opens, you may be able to see birds flying about in the jungle.
 Events such as feeding capybaras are also planned.

 *Please check the official website for event dates.

-Currently, the touch function cannot be used due to COVID-19 countermeasures, but being able to check information about the creatures swimming in the aquarium in real time is revolutionary!
+Currently, the touch function cannot be used due to COVID-19 countermeasures, but being able to check information about the creatures swimming in the aquarium in real time is truly revolutionary!

 The final treat is the Kawasui Official Shop.

-Kawasui has introduced the "Crowded Lamp" service ( developed and provided by Loco Guide Co., Ltd. ) , which will display the aquarium's congestion status in three levels - "empty," "slightly crowded," and "crowded" - in real time on the official website, the Kawasui app, and the LED screen on the first floor of "Kawasaki LeFron."
-In addition, measures to prevent the spread of COVID-19 will be taken.
+Kawasui has introduced the "Crowded Indicator" service ( developed and provided by Locoguide Co., Ltd. ) , which will display the aquarium's congestion status in three levels - "empty," "slightly crowded," and "crowded" - in real time on the official website, the Kawasui app, and on the LED screen on the first floor of Kawasaki Le Front.
+Other COVID-19 infection prevention measures will also be taken.
 Please refer to the Kawasui official website for details.

 *Image of the "Congestion Lamp" displayed on Kawasui's official website